sschuberth/gfw-msys1-packages/README.md

     	required

 If you let the mingwGitDevEnv installer clone the packages repository this is already done for you.
 Otherwise you may want to use the _config.template_ file.

+### Updating the issue date

+Install the pre-commit hook from _pre-commit.template_ to get the issue date for package files automatically updated if you commit changes to such files.

 # Getting involved